antonycourtney/antsrants/content/blog/oneref-intro/index.md

 For those familiar with Redux, the similarities and differences from Redux should be apparent from these examples:

-- Redux and OneRef are similar in that both are based on immutable application state that remains frozen throghout each render cycle, both update the application state centrally by evaluating an application-supplied function that calculates a new state from an old state (a **reducer** in Redux, a **StateTransformer** in OneRef), and both inject a capability into the top-level component that is passed down the component hierarchy to enable
+- Redux and OneRef are similar in that both are based on immutable application state that remains frozen throughout each render cycle, both update the application state centrally by evaluating an application-supplied function that calculates a new state from an old state (a **reducer** in Redux, a **StateTransformer** in OneRef), and both inject a capability into the top-level component that is passed down the component hierarchy to enable